Mayank0851/ecommerce-django-react/README.md

 - **Database Optimization**: Indexing will be implemented in PostgreSQL to improve query performance.
 - **Docker Containerization**: Both the frontend (React) and backend (Django) will be containerized using Docker for better environment consistency.
 - **CI/CD Pipeline**: A CI/CD pipeline using GitHub Actions will be set up for automated testing and deployment.
-- **Infrastructure as Code (IaC)**: Terraform will manage the infrastructure, including EC2 instances, RDS databases, and S3 buckets for static assets.
-- **Monitoring & Logging**: Prometheus and Grafana will monitor system performance, while the ELK Stack will centralize logs and alert on key events.

 ---